gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows.md

 running while I went to run some errands and when I got back it was still hung.

 I cancelled the hung operation.
-Despite not completing it did have the side effect of creating an Opam "pin" for the `conf-portaudio` package, as evidenced
+Despite not completing it did have the side effect of creating an Opam "pin" for the `conf-portaudio` package.
-by:
+An Opam pin is a configuration to override the source of a package, usually to allow for local development of a package.
+We can see all the current Opam pins with:
 ```
 PS C:\Users\s> opam pin list
 conf-portaudio.1  (uninstalled)  rsync  file://C:/Users/s
 ```

-Before proceeding I wanted to undo the pin:
+Before proceeding I wanted to remove the pin, since something has clearly gone wrong:
 ```
 PS C:\Users\s> opam pin remove conf-portaudio
 Cannot remove C:\Users\s\AppData\Local\opam\default\.opam-switch\sources\conf-portaudio\